jeremmfr/terraform-provider-junos/website/docs/index.html.markdown

   Defaults to `0644`.

 * `debug_netconf_log_path` - (Optional) more detailed log (netconf) in the specified file.
   It can also be sourced from the `JUNOS_LOG_PATH` environment variable.
+  Defaults is empty.

 * `fake_create_with_setfile` - (Optional, **don't use in normal terraform run**) When this option is set (with a path to a file), the normal process to create resources (netconf connection, precheck, generate/upload set lines in candidate configuration, commit, postcheck) skipped to generate set lines, append them to the specified file, and respond with a `fake` successful creation of resource to Terraform.
 Then you can upload/commit the file with the `junos_null_commit_file` resource in the same config or another terraform config or with another way.